-Employees, officers and directors are prohibited from taking for themselves, personally, or for the benefit of any related or affiliated person or entity, opportunities that properly belong to the Company or are discovered through the use of corporate property, information or position without the consent of the Board.
+Employees, officers and directors are prohibited from taking for themselves, personally, opportunities that properly belong to the Company or are discovered through the use of corporate property, information or position without the consent of the Board.
 No employee, officer or director may use corporate property, information or position for improper personal gain.
 No employee, officer or director may compete with the Company.
 Employees, officers and directors owe a duty to the Company to advance its legitimate interests when the opportunity to do so arises.